asmedina24/Juego-TicTacToe/README.md

 ### `Puedes Jugar aquí`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](https://asmedina24.github.io/TicTacToe/index.html) to view it in the browser.